Alcohol Abuse Intervention

 Should your alcohol intervention not lead to treatment, follow up and regroup with your professional interventionist or addiction professional.
 The interventionist’s experience and training will help you determine your next steps.

-Here are the main types of interventions you’ll commonly find:
+Here are the most common types of addiction interventions:

 Benefits of Hiring an Alcohol Intervention Specialist

-- Guiding you through finding and arranging treatment options
+- Offers guidance in finding and coordinating treatment options

 Find an Alcohol Interventionist